teamntime/.github/profile/README.md

 Our aim is to improve the lives of nursing staff whilst ensuring that the patient gets the care they need.

 We are actively looking for C# developers with a statistical background and PHP/Symfony developers with a strong DevOps background.
-If this sounds like you, do feel free to reach out via [join@calidos.be](mailto:join@calidos.be)
+If this sounds like you, do feel free to reach out via [join@teamntime.com](mailto:join@teamntime.com)